Furnishing Tips for Historic Homes in St. Louis

 Barnette engineered the home in a traditional Lake Cuomo Italianate style, honoring the Italian heritage of many St. Louis residents.
 George Barnette designed many 19th century historic buildings across St. Louis, including the Old Courthouse, the Grand Avenue Water Tower, the Missouri Governor’s Mansion and the Henry Shaw Mausoleum.
 Those interested can find the home in the Lichtenstein Victorian District of the Missouri Botanic Garden.

-5 Tips for Staging a Historic Home for Sale in St. Louis
+3 Tips for Furnishing a Historic Home in St. Louis

 #1 Consider Classic Color Schemes for Home Staging

-First and foremost, home stagers and homeowners alike should consider historically appropriate color schemes for each space.
+First and foremost, one should consider historically appropriate color schemes for each space.
 Kristie Barnett offers her advice in a recent article for Houzz which was reposted by North of NYC.
-Barnett recommends homeowners and stagers “choose a color from a period-inspired palette.”
+Barnett recommends Airbnb owners “choose a color from a period-inspired palette.”
 To avoid a stodgy, outdated appearance, “use fresher, cleaner historic options, such as Benjamin Moore's Palladian Blue, Adams Gold or Georgian Green.”
 In her article “Historic Paint Colors” for This Old House, Kate Wood provides a handy list of tones that work well for historic homes.

 For Victorian styles -- of which St. Louis has many -- Wood suggests layering different shades of bright or saturated colors.
 Her favorites are green and yellow.
 In Craftsman style homes, she suggests warm tones throughout and for mid-century she suggests something a bit bolder and more graphic.
 Colonial home interiors -- perhaps the most common type of St. Louis historic homes -- should be softer and more muted with a few darker accents here and there.
 For more about painting historic home interiors as you stage for sale, read through Old House Journal’s “Guide to Period-Appropriate Historic Paints.”